OpenPoiesis/poietic-tool/Docs/Tool.md

 # Command Line Tool

-The Poietic Flows includes a command-line tool to create, edit and run Stock and Flow models.
+Poietic Flows includes a command-line tool to create, edit and run Stock and Flow models.

 Usage: